ZenitsuAg/base-apparel-coming-soon/README.md

 Users should be able to:

-- View the optimal layout for the site depending on their device's screen size
+- View the optimal layout for the site depending on ttheir device's screen size
 - See hover states for all interactive elements on the page
 - Receive an error message when the `form` is submitted if:
   - The `input` field is empty